joeybaker/wheelhouse-router/README.md

 `mocha test/specs -ui bdd`

 ## Changelog

+### 0.4.12
+* Major refactor of the serverRouter.
+The code is much easier to read and is much better about alerting users to errors in their config.
+* Start on unit tests for the server router (we already have integration tests)
+* Return a 200 status and headers by default
+* *minor breaking change*: no longer setting the err templates by default

 ### 0.4.11
 * Update a lot of dependencies. __note:__ backbone and browserify remain locked to old versions for compatiblity reasons.